 But whatever happens, if your search is successful, you will know and you will grow.
-It may not be the outcome you desired, but in many ways it will be either a beginning, an end, or possibly both.
+It may not be the outcome you desired, but in many ways, it will be either a beginning, an end, or possibly both.
 It will be your story and, in the end, a story of healing.
 This is a story of love and pain, adoption and reunion, joy and unimaginable, soul-crushing grief.

-It’s my story, and I share it with the hope that it may help someone who has lived with the life giving, soul changing event we call adoption.
+It’s my story, and I share it with the hope that it may help someone who has lived with the life-giving, soul-changing event we call adoption.

 Adoptions come about in many different ways.
 Sometimes it’s because of a love for a child we cannot keep.
 Sometimes because we are too young or unable to care for the child.
 Sometimes adoptions take place because a child is an orphan or was neglected or abused.
 And sometimes adoptions happen through the abuse of power.

 About 25 years ago, when I was 18 I made the incredibly painful decision to place my two sons into temporary foster care because I had just left a group home and had neither the means nor the know-how to take care of us.
 It was not known at the time that I had severe ADHD and was living with the effects of a brain injury.
-I was not taught money skills or how to live on my own, and I had no idea where to go for help when the shelter I was placed in informed my they would no longer provide the prescription formula my eldest son required to supplement his allergy-induced limited diet.
+I was not taught money skills or how to live on my own, and I had no idea where to go for help when the shelter I was placed in informed me they would no longer provide the prescription formula my eldest son required to supplement his allergy-induced limited diet.

-I was assured that this would be temporary by the woman who had been my case worker since I had been in foster care.
+I was assured that this would be temporary by the woman who had been my caseworker since I had been in foster care.
 I trusted her and I believed her.
 What I did not know was that my sons would be assigned a different caseworker, one who would place obstacle after obstacle in my path and eventually succeed in placing my sons for adoption.

 I lived my life after that with a severe distrust of any governmental agency that had anything to do with children.
 I was left with scars that will never heal and memories that are painful and haunting.
 But I never gave up hope that I would find my sons or at least learn that they were happy and well.